Further Studies to Confirm the Healing Effects of the C-MIC Technology

 Faster Access

-– in parallel to its European-wide CE marking – with the aim to formally file an Investigational Device Exemption (IDE) application with the FDA for an Early Feasibility Study (EFS).
+Designation of the C-MIC as a breakthrough device by the FDA allows significant acceleration in the development and review of the technology, providing patients faster access.
+As a consequence, the company decided to increase its activities in the US – in parallel to its European-wide Early Feasibility Studies – with the aim to formally file an Investigational Device Exemption (IDE) application with the FDA for an Pivotal Trial.
 After initial preparations, Berlin Heals US, Inc., Delaware was incorporated in January 2022 as part of the group and to serve as a hub and domestic counterparty for all submissions to be made to the FDA.

 Promising Results in